A brief history of PLA

 -

-Support removal.
-PLA 3D printing filament is often printed using PVA (polyvinyl alcohol) as a support material for overhangs or other tricky areas.
-When creating a part using PLA and PVA, the finished part is submerged in water to dissolve the support material (as PVA is a water-soluble polymer).
+Support removal: PLA is often printed with PVA (polyvinyl alcohol) support for overhangs.
+After printing, the part is submerged in water to dissolve the PVA support, since PVA is water soluble.

 -